 The lesson here is to try to get on board with your company’s vision, and understand your place in achieving it.
 If that’s not a possibility for you, perhaps it’s time to start looking for work elsewhere.

-Ran Zilca, the chief data science officer at Happify analysed the data off their app and published the findings in the Harvard Business Review.
+5. Try to achieve a work-life balance Ran Zilca, the chief data science officer at Happify analysed the data off their app and published the findings in the Harvard Business Review.
 He revealed that one of the most important factors in being happy at work is having a fulfilling life outside of it.
 “All of this [research] boils down to two things being important, regardless of your circumstances: (1) having a life outside of work, and (2) having the money to afford it.”

 While this makes perfect sense, it’s something that’s easy to forget when workplace demands mount.
 Do what you can to balance the need to earn a living with actually enjoying the benefits it allows you to afford.

-A University of Queensland study into “the long-term impacts of plants in an office environment” showed that productivity increased by 15% when living greenery was added to a workplace.
+6. Buy a plant A University of Queensland study into “the long-term impacts of plants in an office environment” showed that productivity increased by 15% when living greenery was added to a workplace.
 But productivity wasn’t the only benefit.
 Over the course of several weeks, workers in three separate offices in the Netherlands reported better air quality, improved powers of concentration and a general increase in workplace satisfaction.

 Simple way to improve your mood: buy a plant (and do your best to keep it alive).

-Research from career site Glassdoor showed that a higher salary correlated with higher workplace satisfaction.
+7. Earn more Research from career site Glassdoor showed that a higher salary correlated with higher workplace satisfaction.
 So, earn more and you’ll be happier.
 If only it were that easy, right?

 However, this is a good reminder that it is important to feel appreciated for the work that you do, so if you feel that you are undervalued at work, it might be time to appropriately approach the matter of a raise.